 This is primarily thanks to the rise in remote working and people’s desire to have a better work life balance.
 The ability to work flexibly is at the top of employees’ wish list, with 74% willing to hand in their notice to work for a company that lets them, according to a report by Zapier.
 And this shouldn’t be surprising.
 Those who work remotely report feeling less stressed because they no longer have to face the long commute, are more productive thanks to fewer distractions, and are able to spend more time with family and on hobbies.

 Today’s workforce wants – and expects – to be able to do their job from anywhere, with no geographical boundaries.
 And with the right business technology to support remote working, they can.
-People can simply log into the digital workplace from home, the local coffee shop, or co-working spaces, and virtually collaborate with co-workers, video conference with their boss, and stay in-the-know about business developments on the company intranet.
+People can simply log into the digital workplace from home, the local coffee shop, or co-working spaces, and virtually collaborate with co-workers, video conference with their boss, and stay in-the-know about business developments on their corporate intranet.

 Employees want to work for ethical businesses